Surely they don't make it purely for us? Well the answer is no, they actually make it for themselves.

 So if the bees make the honey for themselves, aren’t we stealing their food?

 Well technically yes, but there is a little more to it than that.
 Worker bees collect honey in surplus.
 This means that so long as you leave enough for the colony, the extra can be taken by the beekeeper at no cost to the bees.

 Understanding the needs of the colony and the environment around the colony is crucial.
 For the example, approximately how much honey does a colony need over winter?
 Will there be a gap in forage availability at any point over the summer?
 There is often what is known as a 'June Gap'.
 This is normally a two week period in early summer where there isn’t much flowering and so there’s a lack of nectar available.
 Bees will need stores in their hives at this time.
 The relationship between bee-keeper and hive is a hugely delicate one.

 Bees are over achievers.
 They fill their hives with more honey than they can eat in their lifetimes.
 The timings of extracting the honey is hugely important - seasoned beekeepers know exactly when to take the honey and how much they can afford to take.
-Here at the Scottish Bee Company, we work with the very best bee keepers in Scotland who care deeply about the welfare of their livestock.
+Check out our blog written by our resident beekeeper here.

 We’ll be introducing you to them in a later blog, but in the meantime, next time you taste the delicious golden stuff (buy some here!), raise a spoon to our yellow and black fuzzy friends who made it all possible.